 As far as we know, all dinosaurs reproduced by laying eggs, as do most other sauropsids (reptiles).
 It is very difficult to determine what species of dinosaur laid the eggs that have been discovered, because only a few dinosaur embryos have been found inside the fossil eggs.

 Mark Norell, Macaulay Curator and chair in the Division of Paleontology, discusses dinosaur reproduction in the video above.
-Find answers to more dinosaur questions in the Museum’s original video series, “Dinosaurs Explained.”
+Find answers to other questions in the Museum’s dinosaur videos.

 All dinosaurs hatch from eggs, including extinct dinosaurs and modern birds; as do crocodiles, the living group most closely related to dinosaurs.
 Until the 1980s, discoveries of fossilized eggs and bones of young dinosaurs were extremely rare, but dinosaur eggs have now been discovered on several continents, and fossils of hatchlings, juveniles, and adults have been found for most major groups.

 One remarkable find was in Montana, where fossils of duckbill dinosaurs, including eggs, nests, hatchlings, juveniles, and adults were found together in one death assemblage, or mass grave.
 The eggshells in the nests were badly broken, arousing speculation that the hatchlings might have crushed the eggs while moving around the nests.
 Some paleontologists think this site was a nesting colony, where adult dinosaurs cared for their young during the first several months after hatching.